brack3t/Djrill/docs/usage/sending_mail.rst

     and values are dicts of metadata for each recipient (similar to :attr:`merge_vars`)

+.. attribute:: async

+    ``Boolean``: whether Mandrill should use an async mode optimized for bulk sending.

+.. attribute:: ip_pool

+    ``str``: name of one of your Mandrill dedicated IP pools to use for sending this message.

+.. attribute:: send_at

+    ``datetime`` or ``date`` or ``str``: instructs Mandrill to delay sending this message until the specified time.
+(Djrill allows timezone-aware Python datetimes, and converts them to UTC for Mandrill.
+Timezone-naive datetimes are assumed to be UTC.)

 These Mandrill-specific properties work with *any* :class:`~django.core.mail.EmailMessage`-derived object, so you can use them with